CedricRouxEurecom/openair/doc/nr-dc.md

-For USRP-based setups (for example, the FR1 DU is using a B210 and the FR2 DU is using an X410 connected to an Interdigital MHU) you need to set the following in the `Rus` section for both units:
+For USRP-based setups (for example, the FR1 DU is using a B210 and the FR2 DU is using an X410 connected to an Interdigital MHU) you need to set the following in the `RUs` section for both units:

 ```
          clock_src = "external";